Advising summarizes a few separate strains of academic activity in Populi:

 Overview gives you a transcript much like the one presented in Profile > Student, but with a few more options:

 - The course abbreviation links to the course catalog.

 - The course name links to the student course summary, which gives you details about her grades and attendance for that course.

 - Click the attendance percentage to see a chart of her own attendance compared with the standard deviation for other students' attendance in that course.

 - Likewise, click the grade to see a chart of her assignment grades compared with the standard deviation for other students' grades in that course.

 In the above image...

 - The selector is set to show all flags; you can also set this to see only all flags (which includes resolved flags, which are part of the student's academic history).

 - The red flag was manually-added by Gemma Frye.
 Flags can also be added when triggered by the flag thresholds established in Advising > Settings.
-John's performance in LIT201 is worrisome.
+Sara's performance in LIT201 is worrisome.

 If a flag was manually-added:

 - John's advisor, as well as any Academic Admin or Registrar, can click Mark resolved on any active red or yellow flag.